singhshemona/the-beholder/README.md

 ## What is this?

-Highlighting women's perceived beauty as transistory and therefore harmless.
+Highlighting perceived beauty as transistory celebrations rather than elusive misalignments.

 ## To view: